Coronavirus Face Coverings FAQ's

-Q. Do children need to wear a face covering?
+Q. Do children need to wear a face covering on the bus?

 A. Children under the age of 11 are exempt from wearing a face covering.
 Children over this age must wear a face covering unless they satisfy any of the exemptions or reasonable excuses that are listed above.

-Q. How will drivers know if someone is exempt from wearing a face covering?
+Q. How will drivers know if someone is exempt from wearing a face covering for travelling?